Giulio Base

 Giulio Base (born 6 December 1964) is an Italian film director.
 He has received two doctorates, one in Literature and Philosophy and another in Theology, and has been a member of Mensa International since 1996.

 Career

 Base began his career as an actor, studying in Florence at the School for Dramatic Art under the actor Vittorio Gassman.

 After working as an actor, he made his directorial debut with Crack (1991), based on a theatre piece that he had already directed and performed on stage.
 The movie was shown at the Venice Film Festival in Italy.
-The film won the best first opera prize at the San Sebastián International Film Festival in Venice.
+The film won the best first opera prize at the San Sebastián International Film Festival.